david-v/plaza-mayor/README.md

 Web service and personal project intended to:

-a.
-Learn Java, and its tech stack which is new to me.
+1. Learn Java, and its tech stack which is new to me.
-b.
-Have fun.
+2. Have fun.
-c.
-Perhaps build something I can then use as a web service for an Android app...
+3. Perhaps build something I can then use as a web service for an Android app...
-d.
-Get motivation to [next step] learn Android!
+4. Get motivation to [next step] learn Android!

 ---